eead-csic-compbio/kmeleon/README.md

 # kmeleon

-A pipeline for k-mer count analysis of genomic diversity
+A pipeline for k-mer count analysis of genomic diversity.

+There are several steps to run a complete kmeleon analysis:
+* Extract the kmers from the mappings: kmeleon_extract.py
+* Count the number of kmers at each genomic position: kmeleon_count.py

-1st) Obtain the kmers for each genome position
+## 1st) Obtain the kmers for each genome position

 This is done by running the script kmeleon_extract.py and the next parameters: